How exactly do you say now in Italian?

 Could you tell me what time it is, please?

-Adesso and ora are perfectly interchangeable when translating now in Italian, but you cannot use adesso to translate “the hour”.
+Adesso and ora are perfectly interchangeable when translating now into Italian, but you cannot use adesso to translate “the hour”.

-You can also use or ora, or proprio ora, to emphasize that something is occurring right now.
+You can also use or ora, or proprio ora, to emphasize that something is happening right now.

 Right now, just now

-Proprio ora, however, is much more common than or ora, which is a more literary translation for right now in Italian.
+Proprio ora is much more common than or ora, which is a more literary translation for right now in Italian.

 Sono tornato proprio ora dal supermercato.
 Ti serviva qualcosa?